Patient education: Ear infections (otitis media) in children (Beyond the Basics)

 EAR INFECTION PREVENTION

 Some children develop ear infections frequently.
 Recurrent ear infections are defined as three or more infections in six months, or four or more infections within 12 months.
 In addition to receiving the pneumococcal and influenza vaccines, as recommended for all children, several interventions can help reduce the risk of recurrent infections.
 These include avoidance of tobacco smoke, breastfeeding, continuous low dose antibiotics, and/or surgical placement of tubes in the ears.
-(See "Acute otitis media in children: Prevention of recurrence" and "Patient information: Vaccines for infants and children age 0 to 6 years (Beyond the Basics)".)
+(See "Acute otitis media in children: Prevention of recurrence" and "Patient education: Vaccines for infants and children age 0 to 6 years (Beyond the Basics)".)

 Preventive antibiotics — Children who have recurrent ear infections are sometimes treated with a preventive regimen of a daily antibiotic during the fall, winter, and early spring months.
 Although preventive antibiotics might help reduce the number of ear infections, it is still possible for the child to get an infection.
 There is also a risk that taking antibiotics for a long period of time can lead to bacteria that are resistant to standard antibiotics.
 Talk to your child's doctor or nurse about the potential benefits and risks of this approach.

 Surgery — Some studies show that having surgery to place tympanostomy tubes in the ears helps to prevent recurrent ear infections.
 Tympanostomy let fluid to drain from the middle ear (figure 2), let air into the middle ear, and keep the pressure in the middle ear and the ear canal the same.
 Other studies show no benefit of tympanostomy tubes for prevention of recurrences.
 Talk to your child's doctor about the risks and benefits of surgery.

 WHERE TO GET MORE INFORMATION